Interfacelab/ilab-media-tools/readme.txt

 5. Imgix settings.

 == Changelog ==
+= 1.4.7 =
+* Fixed collision with Types plugin
+* Added donation link.
+If you find this plugin useful, PLEASE donate to my JDRF fund raiser for finding a cure for type 1 diabetes.

 = 1.4.6 =
 * Added flag to skip bucket checks to avoid rate limiting errors from Amazon on media heavy sites
 * Fixed the log spam for the isset offset error